cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-i.md

 ### SSH SOCKS Proxy Setup

 By using the `-D` option of the standard OpenSSH `ssh` client, you can securely route your traffic through a remote server.
-Here’s a quick example:
+Here's a quick example:

 ```bash
 ssh -D 1080 user@remote.tld